 Sometimes when you are making resin jewelry or painting with resin, you may find you have an uneven surface, scratches or ‘gaps’ in your resin surface (otherwise known as ‘fish eyes’).
 The good news is that resin can be sanded to get a smooth surface.

 Here are my tips on how to sand resin smooth.

 Gather the appropriate supplies.
 You will need an assortment of wet/dry sandpaper ranging from 400 grit to 1000 grit, a hard, flat surface to rest the sandpaper upon, water, and a dust mask.

 Before you begin, put on the dust mask.
 You do not want to inhale resin dust.

 Sanding resin jewelry and crafts

 Place the sandpaper, grit side up, on a hard surface.
-Grab your resin charm, craft or piece of resin jewelry and dip it in the water.
+Grab your resin charm, craft, or piece of resin jewelry and dip it in the water.
 Hold it firmly and sand in a back and forth motion on the sandpaper.
 Change directions several times.
-For example, if you are sanding a bracelet, go ‘north to south’ then ‘east to west’ along with going in a figure eight motion.
-This is important to make sure you don’t accidently sand off more from one side than another.
+For example, if you are sanding a bracelet, go ‘north to south’ then ‘east to west’ along with going in a figure-eight motion.
+This is important to make sure you don’t accidentally sand off more from one side than another.

 If you are sanding a curved surface, move the charm according to its curve.